instructure/canvas-lms/doc/api/oauth.md

   </tbody>
 </table>

-Note that the once the code issued in step 2 is used in a POST request to this endpoint, it is invalidated and further requests for tokens with the same code will fail.
+Note that once the code issued in step 2 is used in a POST request to this endpoint, it is invalidated and further requests for tokens with the same code will fail.